Local Educational Partnerships

 Masterclasses

-The RGS is currently the only independent school to be a part of the Guildford 11-19 Partnership – a group including all maintained sector schools in the area plus Guildford College and the University of Surrey.
-This group cooperates to ensure that the most vulnerable pupils receive appropriate education, provide cross Guildford networks for staff and also promote joint educational experiences such as the IMAG programme.
+The RGS leads the ‘Interested Motivated & Able Guildford’ (IMAG) programme on behalf of the Guildford 11-19 Partnership – a group including all of the Guildford secondary schools plus Guildford College and the University of Surrey which cooperates to ensure that the most vulnerable pupils receive appropriate education, provides networks for staff, and promotes joint educational experiences.
+IMAG is a programme which facilitates any student at any school attending events hosted by any of the member schools.
+Events for Education in Guildford | Imag